Sudan, South Sudan and history of Nations

 Among the most well known ancient Nubian rulers are Taharqa and his father Piye, Shebitqo or Shebiktu, Shabaka known for expanding Nubian rule from Aswan all the way up to Memphis and Palestine and Syria and Tantamani, the last ruler of the 25th dynasty.
 Kashta the father of Piye, Queen Tiye, Akhenaten's mother and King Tutankuman's grandmother and Queen Amanirenas known as the one eyed Kandaka for fighting against Roman incursion into Nubia and halting Roman troops under Augustus Ceasar from conquering Nubia.

 In ancient times, southern regions outside of Ancient Nubia were simply referred to as Ethiopian or "Aethiopia", an ancient Greek term for Africans meaning burnt faces.
 It also extended to non African, dark skinned peoples in other regions.
 Aethiopian/Ethiopian was not referring to modern day Ethiopia which was known as Abyssinia for most of history until 1970s, but to North Africa (Ancient Libya), Ancient Egypt and Nubia (Sudan), Yemen, Arabia and ancient India.
 These regions were what the Greeks knew as the known world featured in Ancient Greek and Roman maps and works of Herodotus, Heliodorus Emesenus, Strabo and Pliny the Elder.
-Outside the Mediterrenean world, Ancient Persians and Syrians also knew Ancient Sudan as Kush, Nubia or Ethiopia borrowing the term from the Greeks.
+Outside the Mediterrenean world, Ancient Persians and Syrians also knew Ancient Sudan as Kush, Nubia and occassionally Ethiopia borrowing the term from the Greeks.
 During the 25th dynasty, the Nubian and Kushite kingdoms' diplomatic and trade relations and rule extended to Achaemenid Empire in Mesopotamia, Palestine and Syria connecting Aswan and Memphis in far North Egypt.

 The arrival of Islam in Sudan in the 650s gradually changed Sudan from an indigenous Christian nation into a Muslim majority country.
 Nubian Christianity followed the teachings of the early Christian church in North Africa orthodox Christianity or Coptic Christianity (differing significantly from Byzantine and later Greek Orthodox) which still exists in Sudan in small numbers today.
 The larger Coptic Christian population in Egypt and Ethiopian Orthodox church.
 Nubia was also one of the oldest Christian countries in the world having become Christian in the 5th century.
-Given the questionable role of Christian missionaries in evangelizing in African countries since Europe's rise a world power in the 16th century, historians, researchers and theology students tend to overlook the fact that Christianity is both a Middle Eastern religion not European and Christian teachings, ancient mission works, theology, philosophy and eschatology began in the Middle East than spread to North and East Africa where Africans played a role in shaping Christian history and thought.
+Given the questionable role of Christian missionaries in evangelizing in African countries since Europe's rise a world power in the 16th century, historians, researchers and theology students tend to overlook the fact that Christianity is a Middle Eastern religion not European and Christian teachings, ancient mission works, theology, philosophy and eschatology began in the Middle East ie Palestine, Syria and Turkey than spread to North and East Africa where Africans played a role in shaping Christian history and thought.

 There are several branches of Islam that have coexisted and vied for influences in Sudanese society.
 Most Sudanese Muslims follow the Sunnah or the teachings and traditions of Prophet Muhammad followed by some 80% of the world's Muslims.
 Sufism in Arabic Sufiyya or Tasawwuf is popular among ordinary Sudanese known for its zikrs (trance like whirling dance of divine ecstasy), performed by colorful dervishes and members of the Sufi brotherhoods and fellow co religious, somewhat liberal and tolerant teachings and metaphysical spiritual oneness with God has attracted many believers to its popular Qadiriyah, Khatmiyya, Mahdist, Tijaniyah, and Sammaniyah brotherhoods.
 Sufism is more well known in the West through poetry and teachings of Rumi.
 Sufis played a crucial role in the rise of the Mahdist state in Sudan.
 Geopolitically, Sudan has been able to remain independent of both Britain, the US and larger Western strangle hold alliances in the Middle East and Africa.
 For most of the Cold War, Sudan was part of the non-align movement and was able to balance its foreign policy and geopolitics between the West and Soviet Union.
 Since the 1990s, Sudan has been ensnared in the US full spectrum dominance policy and has managed to maintain and increase its relationship with China and Russia while shifting alliance and allegiance between the new power house Eastern countries and collapsing hegemonic power the US and its Western NATO allies.
 This tightrope independence has helped the Sudanese to adjust to the new multipolar world.